agarrharr/vim-gifs/README.md

 exit
 ```

-Then turn your session into a series of images by running:
+Then turn your session into a series of images by running (`-f` makes sure that it doesn't crop anything):

 ```
 ttygif -f myrecording